How to Actually Socialize Your Puppy

 How to Socialize a Puppy

-Sit and Watch is great for young puppies:
+This is great option for young puppies:

 1) Drive to a bank, library, park, or shopping center parking lot.